hugolu/learn-test/executable-specifications.md

 # Quotes of Executable Specifications with Scrum

+## Chapter 1 - Solving the Right Problem

+“Unfortunately, there are still too many bloated and complex software systems.
+Even if all team members write code correctly, more often than not, they do not efficiently solve the actual problem.
+There is a distinct disconnect between what the client may want or need and what is subsequently produced.”

+“Conversely, when almost all the risks are related to the requirements, you are in the position experienced by the majority of software development teams.
+This is where using an agile framework, such as Scrum, is appropriate.”

+## Chapter 2 - Relying on a Stable Foundation

+“The most important element of this team is the presence of someone devoted full time to the specification of the software.”

+“The second most important element is a development team with devel- opers who have complementary skills and expertise.”

+“The third most important element is a product owner who ensures the development team is the ultimate product.”

+“The fourth and final element of importance to creating a healthy team is a team that inspects and adapts repeatedly, using prescribed events.”

+“Expressing a shared vision is an activity directed by the product owner.
+It consists mainly of face-to-face meetings with stakeholders.
+The result is a short, one-line summary of what the software is supposed to be and do.”

+“A feature is a piece of high-level functionality that delivers value to one or more stakeholders.”

+“The vision, the meaningful common goal, and the high-level features are guardrails because it is unlikely those will change rapidly.”

 ## Chapter 3 - Discovering Through Short Feedback Loops and Stakeholders’ Desirements

 “Deliberate discovery does not happen from the failure itself but rather from understanding the failure, making an improvement, and then trying again.”